chrisjbryant/errant/readme.md

 &ensp;&ensp;A. A missing or unnecessary auxilliary verb cannot be a form or agreement error so must be tense.
 &ensp;&ensp;B. As mentioned previously, certain contractions require a special rule.
-&ensp;&ensp;C. In general, we found that edits with VBD on one side were form errors.
+&ensp;&ensp;C. In general, we found that edits with VBD on one side were tense errors.
 &ensp;&ensp;D. In some situations, auxiliaries might be tagged as infinitives (VB) or non-3rd-person forms (VBP).
 Nevertheless, if they are auxiliaries, they are likely to be tense errors.
 &ensp;&ensp;E. If the POS tags are different, we rely only on the corrected POS tag.
 &ensp;&ensp;F. Auxiliary verbs with different lemmas are all likely to be tense errors.